AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

 # How to?
 Configure the visual rendering

-SCANeR studio is able to render the simulated scene on any display configuration, including single or multiple screens, projection system or head-mounted display.
+SCANeR studio is able to render the simulated scene on any display configuration, including single, multiple screens, projection system with or without warping/blending or head-mounted display (VR).

 This guide helps you configure the visual rendering for your display system.